jarikorhonen/nr-vqa-packetloss/README.md

 ![NR-VQA Flowchart](https://github.com/jarikorhonen/nr-vqa-packetloss/blob/master/nr_vqa_qomex2018.png "NR-VQA Flowchart")

+In QoMEX'18, we have proposed a distortion specific No-Reference Video Quality Metric (NR-VQM) for detecting packet loss artifacts.
 This is implementation of a distortion specific No-Reference Video Quality Metric (NR-VQM) for detecting visibility of packet loss artifacts.
 Unlike most of the other NR-VQMs known in the prior art, the proposed scheme operates at the frame level, not the sequence level,